scikit-learn-contrib/MAPIE/README.rst

 📚 Citation
 ===========

-If you use MAPIE in your research, please cite using `citations file <CITATION.cff>`_ on our repository.
+If you use MAPIE in your research, please cite using `<https://github.com/scikit-learn-contrib/MAPIE/blob/master/CITATION.cff>`_ on our repository.